nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/CRUD_MINI_PROJ.md

 1. Name
 1. Phone number
 1. Address
-1. A dropdown menu labeled "contact type" with the following options:
-    - Work
-    - Family
-    - Friends

 Users should be able to enter information into the form fields and click a button that says "Save".
 When they click the save button, the contact should be saved to the `json-server` database and should appear in the DOM.